 Jelly beans are flavorful, but for how long will they keep as a tasty treat?
 Since they are very sugary, it makes it difficult for bacteria or other growth to develop.
 Because of this, jelly beans have a very long shelf life.

-When remaining unopened, jelly beans will remain good quality for several years.
+When unopened, jelly beans will remain of good quality for several years.
 Typically, the packaging will include a “best by” date, but this is just a recommendation for when quality may begin to lessen.
 When unopened, a package of jelly beans can last for even years beyond the labeled “best by” date.